Fragrant Spinach and Cheese Curry

 This is my easy, streamlined, weeknight palak paneer was inspired by Sia of Monsoon Spice.
 If you use prewashed fresh spinach or frozen spinach and don’t sauté the paneer, a bowl of this goodness can be on your table quite quickly.
 Make a double recipe and tuck half in the freezer for another day when you are pressed for time.

-Palak paneer relies on two main ingredients: paneer and spinach.
+Palak paneer relies on two main ingredients: paneer (cheese) and spinach.
 Choose baby spinach with small tender leaves or good quality frozen spinach.
-Likewise, making your own paneer, or using a good brand of store-bought paneer will ensure soulful flavors.
+Likewise, try making your own paneer or use a good brand of store-bought paneer.

 Palak Paneer ~ Homemade & Healthy